 Now that you have nothing in your way, plan out how you will practice your new skill.
 To create a short-term goal, figure out how you are going to reach the first 20 hours: an hour a day for 20 days, half an hour a day for 40 days, etc.

 When learning Croatian, I committed to spend at least half an hour every day studying.
 It was long enough to complete a lesson but short enough to keep my attention.
-Honestly, it turned out that I was so interested in the lessons I usually studied for an hour each day.
+Honestly, it turned out that I was so interested in the lessons that I usually studied for an hour each day.

 8. Create Fast Feedback Loops

-9. Practice by the Clock in Short Bursts
+9. Timed Practice in Short Bursts

 Time yourself.
 Take SHORT breaks if needed.
 Disable ALL distractions.
 Focus.

 I did all of those things when studying Croatian every day.
 No multi-tasking or shortcuts.

 Research says that after mastering 80% of a sub-skill, your brain can move on to the next sub-skill.
 Do not get stuck trying to perfect; try to get to 80%, then move on.